edgelevel/gitops-k8s/README.md

 A CI pipeline should be used to merge and integrate updates with master, while with GitOps you should rely on Kubernetes or the cluster to internally manage deployments based on those master updates.

-You could potentially have multiple cluster pointing to the same GitOps repo, but you won't have a centralized view of them, all the clusters will be independent.
+You could potentially have multiple cluster pointing to the same GitOps repository, but you won't have a centralized view of them, all the clusters will be independent.

 ### Observability